Cosmophasis umbratica

 Cosmophasis umbratica is a species of jumping spider found in South and Southeast Asia.
-These spiders are known for their brilliant, shiny ultraviolet light.
 They are members of the family Salticidae and the genus Cosmophasis.
 They are commonly spotted on green vegetation.
 C. umbratica shows extreme dimorphism when viewed under UV light: males reflect UV on all body parts that are displayed during intraspecific interaction, while females and juveniles do not reflect UV at all.
 It seems that C. umbratica uses this in sexual signaling.
 A similar phenomenon is found in some butterflies.
 For example, several species of Colias and Gonepteryx, both of the family Pieridae, also display sexual signaling.

 Taxonomy

 The scientific name of this particular spider is Cosmophasis umbratica.
 These spiders are part of the genus Cosmophasis.
 Some common names for this particular spider include shiny jumping spider, green iridescent garden jumper, and tropical ornate jumping spider.

 Taxonomist Eugène Simon proposed the genus Cosmophasis in 1901.
 There are currently about 59 known species part of the genus.
 The species has roots in Latin as the term umbra means night shadow.